Force is magical energy in its raw form. The Force theme focuses on reliable force damage, impenetrable barriers, and some utility over magic itself.

 You can take each feat only once, unless the feat’s description says otherwise.
 You must meet any prerequisite specified in a feat to take that feat.
 If you ever lose a feat’s prerequisite, you can’t use that feat until you regain the prerequisite.

 While the ward has 0 health, it can’t absorb damage, but its magic remains.
-Whenever you expend mana to cast a spell, the ward regains an amount of health equal to the mana you expended.
+Whenever you expend mana or psi to cast a spell, the ward regains an amount of health equal to the mana or psi you expended.

 Once you create the ward, you can’t create it again until you finish a long rest.